-As pet parents, we all understand the importance of providing our pets with the proper nutrition, exercise and care in order to ensure their health and happiness.
+As pet parents, it is important to understand the importance of providing your pets with proper nutrition, exercise and care in order to ensure their health and happiness.
 Often overlooked, however, is the significance of planning for your pet’s safety and care in the event of an emergency.

-Pet parents should follow seven quick steps to ensure your pet’s safety during an emergency:
+September is National Emergency Preparedness Month.
+Pet parents should follow seven quick steps to ensure their pet’s safety during an emergency:

 - Ensure your pet can be identified by both a microchip and collar ID tag and that contact information is up-to-date.

-- Prepare a “Pet Emergency Go-Kit” of pet supplies that is readily accessible in an emergency.
+- Prepare a “Pet Emergency Go-Kit” of pet supplies and make sure it is readily accessible in an emergency.

 - Display a pet rescue decal on your front door or window to let first responders know there is a pet in the house.
 Include your veterinarian’s contact information.